dfolio/dfolio.github.io/_docs/pandoc-df-thesis-template.md

 github: "https://github.com/dfolio/pandoc-df-thesis-template"
 ---
 {%-include _links.md -%}
 The D. Folio (df) template for writing a thesis dissertation using [Pandoc], <http://pandoc.org>.

-Based on a “modified” markdown sources, this thesis template can deal with many outputs dialect basically supported by [Pandoc]:
+Based on a “_(df)modified_” markdown sources, this dissertation template can deal with many outputs dialect basically supported by [Pandoc]:

 - `pdf`: (**preferred**) output generated from (lua/pdf)[LaTeX];
 - `html`: single (based solely on [Pandoc]) and multi (based on [Jekyll]) [HTML] file, e.g. for web-publications;